mlab-upenn/cea-os/README.md

 # cea-os
 Operating System for Controlled Environment Agriculture developed by researchers at the University of Pennsylvania's xLab group.
-This package is used to manage all sensors needed in an agriculture environment and streams data into an InfluxDB database.
+This package is used to manage all sensors found in an agriculture environment and streams data to an InfluxDB database.
 This data can be directly displayed onto a Grafana dashboard for viewing and analysis.\
 Please reach out to Kevin Xu (xukev@seas.upenn.edu) or Nandan Tumu with questions about the repo.

 # Physical Setup